ably/ably-dotnet/README.md

 A .NET client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
 This library currently targets the [Ably 1.1-beta client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
 You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

+## Xamarin and VS 2017

+There is an open issue for versions 1.1.14 and above when working with Xamarim Projects and Visual Studio 2017.
+Ably (1.1.14) was compiled using MsBuild that came with VS 2019 which causes an issue when a Xamarin app is compiled using VS 2017.
+More information can be found in this [Stackoverflow post](https://stackoverflow.com/questions/58032635/updating-nuget-caused-exception-unhandled-system-typeloadexception/58064929#58064929).
+Until we resolve the issue you can either use version 1.1.13 or update to using Visual Studio 2019.
+Please create an support issue if this is causing problems.

 ## Significant changes in 1.1.15

 Version 1.1.15 has seen a significant rewrite of the library internals which was needed to make the library safer and provide a good basis for implementing the rest of the spec.